-The most interesting coaster in the park was the one we went for first, the Crazy Train (#507).
-This is one of three operating installations of the Pinfari MMM29 coaster, and it is in my humble opinion the best model they ever produced.
-As with the other model I'd previously ridden, the train runs smoothly even in the back seat, and the compact footprint makes for an enhanced sense of speed.
-Better yet, this installation is operated with riders getting two circuits per go, enhancing value, although it would probably work better if it didn't take thirty four seconds (no exaggeration) to get from the brake run back into the station again where the train could be dispatched for the second time.
+The most interesting coaster in the park is Crazy Train (#509), one of three operating installations of the Pinfari MMM29 coaster and in my not-so-humble opinion the finest model to come from that company.
+The train runs smoothly no matter where you sit, just like the version at Adventure Island, and the compact footprint makes for an enhanced sense of speed.
+Better yet, this installation is operated with riders getting two circuits per go, which is a nice touch in a park that offers a pay-per-ride option.
+The only real negative was the incredible thirty-four seconds that it took for the train to get from the brake run back to the station at the end of each lap.

 The park, however, does its utmost to stop people riding their star attraction, with a load time of exactly six minutes by my stop watch.
 During this time, the operator did not check rider restraints, and there was a queue (a short one, to be sure, but a queue nonetheless) of people waiting to board.
-Perhaps this is the reason the park does not want photography, as their operational efficiency is not something that would encourage visitors.
-We had purchased two hour unlimited ride wristbands, which began to look less and less impressive as the time clicked on.
+I found myself wondering whether this was the reason that the park did not want photography, as videos of their appalling lack of efficiency could frighten off potential visitors.
+The two hour unlimited ride wristbands that we'd purchased began to look less and less impressive as time clicked on.

-Loading on the kiddie coaster, the Big Apple (#508) was only marginally more impressive, with a total time of four minutes, again with a queue.
-To be fair, one row of riders chose to disembark, which will always slow things down, but nevertheless it is hard to figure out exactly what the ride operator was doing.
-The coaster was an interesting challenge for me to fit in, with no knee room whatsoever.
+Loading on the kiddie coaster, the Big Apple (#510) was only marginally more impressive, with a total time of four minutes, again with a queue.
+It was hard to figure out what the ride operator was doing to make the process take so long, as it looked to us like everyone was boarding without fuss.
+The coaster was an interesting challenge for me to fit in, though I managed it eventually.
 Martin put things quite well; You'd think this ride was designed for children, wouldn't you?
 It is impossible to say whether it was due to the weight in the train or due to dodgy maintenance, but for whatever reason the train overshot the station when our ride came to an end, with three rows of riders out on the track.
 It is normal procedure on many such rides to push the train out on to the circuit to get it going, but never before have I seen a case where the train had to be pushed back into the station at the end.

 In defiance of stupidity, we all took our cameras out again when riding the Grampian Eye ferris wheel, careful to disguise them again as we passed the base.
 From here we could see that the White Water log flume had opened, and Martin suggested we should give it a go.
 As the standard portable version (with plexiglas shields), this was never going to be a dry flume.
 It wasn't even particularly exciting; all it really served to do was to leave me squelching around in a wet shoe for the remainder of the day.
 I should have known better.

 The Splash Canyon dark ride was a very odd experience.
 The front of the building was covered with advertisements for different brands of cigarettes (highly appropriate in a children's park), two Irish street signs, four vehicle license plates showing the same registration (IAZ 8555), and a warning sign which proclaimed importantly that "It is dangerous to remove your seat belt".
 If anyone from the park is reading this, I would really appreciate an explanation as to why.
 If nothing else, the belt was very loose on me, and would not act as a restraint device even if I wanted it to.
 The experience itself was short, dull, and evidently very low budget.
 The last scene had the word vampire, presumably for those who couldn't figure out what it was that they were supposed to have been scared by.
-This didn't really work, however, as the effect was hampered somewhat by the word being spelt incorrectly.
+The effect might have worked better if the word had been spelled correctly.